awsdocs/amazon-sagemaker-developer-guide/doc_source/feature-store-create-a-dataset.md

 feature_store = FeatureStore(feature_store_session)
 ```

 The following code shows an example of creating a dataset from multiple feature groups\.
+The following code snippet uses the example feature groups "*base\_fg\_name*", "*first\_fg\_name*", and "*second\_fg\_name*", which may not exist or have the same schema within your Feature Store\.
+It is recommended to replace these feature groups with feature groups that exist within your Feature Store\.
+For information on how to create a feature group, see [Step 3: Create feature groups](feature-store-introduction-notebook.md#feature-store-set-up-feature-groups-introduction)\.

 ```
 s3_bucket_name = "offline-store-sdk-test"